marygale/it380/README.md

 | Database username | [test] |
 | Database password | [test123] |

-Initial load will run a sql script create tables and migrate data from the clean csv to the database.
+Initial load will run a sql script to create tables and migrate data from the clean csv to the database.